lqhuang/typed-settings/docs/guides/core.rst

 Finding Files at Runtime
 ------------------------

-Especially tools that are used for software development (i.e. linters or code formatters) search for their configuration in the current (Git) project.
+Some tools, especially those that are used for software development (i.e. linters or code formatters), search for their configuration in the current (Git) project.

 The function :func:`find()` does exactly that: It searches for a given filename from the current working directory upwards until it hits a defined stop directory or file.
 By default it stops when the current directory contains a :file:`.git` or :file:`.hg` folder.